 In order to achieve all of the above the AAD operates three permanent research stations within the AAT, from support facilities in Hobart, where we manage and implement a combination of sea, air and continental transport capabilities to achieve our interests.
 We also administer and manage the AAT and HIMI in order to meet international obligations and domestic legislative requirements.In the subantarctic, the AAD maintains a research station on Macquarie Island that coordinates and, participates in research activities.
 At Macquarie Island, the Division services the needs of the Australian Government including, where relevant, supporting the Tasmanian Government’s activities.

 Staff and facilities

-Over 300 permanent staff are employed, including
+Over 300 staff (permanent and temporary) are employed, including

 - support centre, policy and science personnel based at Kingston in Tasmania

 - the summer and wintering expeditioners serving in the Antarctic and subantarctic

 - key program scientists located at the University of Tasmania